 Qutub Minar will take you back to the profound history of India.
 It is made up of buff and red sandstone and is built in Indo-Islamic architecture style.
 It is the tallest brick tower among other pillars across the world and the iron used to build this fort still holds mysteries.
 Verses from the Quran are also carved into it.
-It’s a must visit place in Delhi if you are going to Red Fort as it shows is uniqueness in it’s own ways.
+It’s a must-visit place in Delhi if you are going to Red Fort as it shows its uniqueness in its own ways.

 4. SUN TEMPLE, ODISHA

 It is also known as Konark Temple situated in Odisha.
-Previously it was near to beach but as the water dried near the shore, beach is now quite away from the temple.
+Previously it was near to the beach but as the water dried near the shore, the beach is now quite away from the temple.
 The temple is dedicated to Lord Surya and any religion or community are allowed inside.
-There is a science behind its construction as its wheels serve as accurate sun dials and are inspiration for the modern day watches.
+There is a science behind its construction as its wheels serve as accurate sundials and are an inspiration for the modern-day watches.

 5. GOLDEN TEMPLE, AMRITSAR